ADAQ Chair & Directors

 Paul joined ADA Queensland State Council in November 2022 as the Regional Councillor for Burnett and was invited to Chair the Asset Management Committee.
 He is a strong advocate for equal access to all services, but especially dental services in regional Queensland.
 Paul’s mission is to highlight the deficiencies in service provision, while at the same time supporting the hardworking clinicians who are giving so much in these regions.

-ADAQ is governed by a State Council who is elected by the Membership.
-ADAQ Council has ultimate responsibility for all activities, however it is supported by a range of Committees.
+ADAQ is governed by a State Board who is elected by the Membership.
+ADAQ Board has ultimate responsibility for all activities, however it is supported by a range of Committees.

-The results of the annual election of the ADAQ Council were confirmed at the AGM held on 23 November 2023.
+The results of the annual election of the ADAQ Board were confirmed at the AGM held on 22 November 2025.

-We are pleased to advise that the new Office Bearers and Councillors for 2024 are:
+We are pleased to advise that the current Office Bearers and Board for 2025 are:

 ADAQUE Directors